“Riddles”……by Robert M. Katzman

 The many flat pieces of wood became a vertical box with three compartments.
 I added a wooden Jack-in-the-Box on the top part, which was a smaller head-like box, then two strong 2 by 4 arms on either side of the box holding up a little table.
 I added eye-hooks screwed in everywhere to hold the arms up, and to keep shut the wooden doors to the three compartments.
 Each compartment was about a cubic foot.
 I added a wide flat platform below, with black plastic wheels, so the contraption—I was thinking it was a wooden robot, at that point—could be easily moved when pushed, even by a child.

 As a last touch, and to keep my mysterious promise to them, I added little slots on each of the four sides of the “head” of my robot and slid identical rectangular pieces of glass down in each of the slots.
 Each was a small mirror.
 Even if all three children looked at the robot’s head by standing on three different sides of it, and looked into the mirrors, the robot would in fact look, “just like them”.
-There was a fourth side, but no child to look into that mirror.
+There was a fourth side, but no fourth child to look into that mirror.
 It didn’t matter.

 But the robot needed a name.
 I wanted some kind of name connected to each of the three children so they would feel it was made for them.
 While I was struggling with this concern, I used a thick black marker to label the top of each little door on the back of the robot, on the opposite side of the adjustable arms.